Do you know what the perfect weekend night looks like for me?

 Pop-ups have a lot of potential.
 Make sure to harness it!

-For example, you can encourage your visitors to opt in on your email list.
+For example, you can encourage your visitors to opt in to your email list.
 You can also offer them your newsletter or some of your unique content.

 Not only does it grow your email list, but it can also ultimately boost your sales.